Tag Archives: motherhood

 Die Stunde kommt, die bitt’re Stunde, / Da dich ihr Mund nach nichts mehr fragt!

-No apologies for posting a 1923 poem by Hitler about his mother Klara Hitler who had died in 1907.
-He loved her very deeply, so what?
-She had been cared for by the Jewish Doctor Eduard Bloch, and Hitler painted the picture above of the doctor’s house in 1913.
+Rightwing groups have claimed that it is a 1923 poem by Hitler about his mother Klara Hitler who had died in 1907.
+He seems to have loved her very deeply… but he was a painter, not a poet.
+His mother had been cared for by the Jewish Doctor Eduard Bloch, and Hitler painted the picture above of the doctor’s house in 1913.
 So what?
 So Hitler was a Malignant Narcissist like an unfortunate number of powerful modern politicians and businesspeople.
 That doesn’t mean that he wasn’t capable of love or artistic impulses; you can have them and still be a narcissist.
 People who insist that there is pure evil in the world (whether Nazism or Judaism) are themselves a lot of the problem.
 Personally, I have a lot of difficulty with both Nazism and Judaism (and Communism and Christianity, and anyone who insists they are Right and they Know because their Leader or their Book says so), but I also have family and friends of all those persuasions.
 I don’t respect them for their authoritarian tendencies, but I also don’t think they are pure evil.
 The demonising of people who you disagree with or fear or are jealous of, that’s the start of the problem.
 We’re all people, and people are apes after all.
 Some people are stupid, some are intelligent but uneducated, some are sick, some have genetic defects, some were badly raised, some are sociopaths… then study them, try to make them better human beings, and in the meantime make sure they don’t have access to guns.
 Thank you.
 Rant over.

 Photo: Watercolour by Adolph Hitler, 1913, House of Dr. Bloch. https://www.wikiart.org/en/adolf-hitler/maison-du-dr-bloch-1913